Ontario Highway 40: Sarnia Bypass

 after which the bypass was renumbered as the northern end of Highway 40;

 the former route on the west side of Sarnia, via Brock Street, Vidal Street and Front Street, was subsequently renumbered Highway 40B.

 In 1972, as part of the eventual extension to Highway 401 in London, Highway 402 east of the Murphy Road overpass was re-aligned so it no longer defaults to Highway 7 but instead bypasses the existing interchange with Highway 40 constructed in 1963-64.
+For the realigned Highway 402, a new interchange was constructed with Highway 40 just north of the existing interchange with Highway 7.
 In turn, Highway 7 (London Line) was redirected to connect with Exmouth Street to make for a continuous arterial road, which led to the two-lane residential portion of Exmouth Street being bypassed.
-Opened in 2002, Quinn Street follows the former alignment of Highway 402.

-For the realigned Highway 402, a new interchange was constructed with Highway 40 just north of the original interchange.
+In 1980, a second overpass was built at the interchange with Highway 7 (London Line) during the twinning of Highway 40 to Wellington Street.

+Quinn Street was opened in 2002 to serve the shopping plazas off of Exmouth Street, and it follows the former alignment of Highway 402.
+In the late 2000s, immediately north of the interchange with Highway 402, a signalized intersection was created between Highway 40 and Berger Road, improving access to that new residential subdivision.

+Due to rush-hour congestion on the two-lane portion of the Sarnia Bypass between Indian Road and Wellington Street, the MTO initiated an environmental assessment in 2022 to twin that segment to four lanes.
+A $31-million project commenced in June 2025 to replace the existing CN railway overpass, built in 1964 and refurbished in 1986, which will be demolished after the new four-lane bridge is constructed alongside.